technowledgy/vue-h5p/README.md

 All events emitted by H5P are emitted by vue-h5p, event names are the H5P [event type](https://h5p.org/events), payload is the event data.

+Besides that we emit an "ready" event when H5P signals that its loaded.

 ### Slots

 You can use the default slot to render a placeholder while the content is loading.